LibraryCarpentry/librarycarpentry.github.io/pages/pages-root-folder/index.md

 widget2:
   title: "Who we are"
   url: '/about/'
-  text: 'The Carpentries comprises a very diverse global community of volunteer Instructors, helpers, Trainers, Lesson Maintainers, champions, member organizations, supporters and <a href="/our-team/">staff</a>.
-We provide <a href="/join/">many ways</a> for you to engage with us. <a href="http://www.carpentrycon.org/">CarpentryCon 2018</a> in Dublin will be our signature community-building and networking event this year. <a href="https://www.eventbrite.com/e/carpentrycon-2018-tickets-42447719271">Join us there</a>'
+  text: 'The Carpentries comprises a very diverse global community of volunteer Instructors, helpers, Trainers, Lesson Maintainers, champions, member organizations, supporters and <a href="/team/">staff</a>.
+We provide <a href="/join/">many ways</a> for you to engage with us. '
 widget3:
   title: "Get involved"
   url: 'https://carpentries.github.io/join/'
-  text: 'Find information about upcoming events such as workshops, meetups, and discussions from our <a href="https://software-carpentry.org/join/">community calendar</a>, or from our newsletter, <a href="http://eepurl.com/cfODMH"><em>Carpentry Clippings</em></a>.
-You can also follow us on <a href="https://twitter.com/thecarpentries/">Twitter</a> and <a href="https://www.facebook.com/carpentries">Facebook</a> or chat to us on <a href="https://swc-slack-invite.herokuapp.com/">Slack</a>.
-See <a href="/join/">other pathways</a>.'
+  text: '<a href="http://www.carpentrycon.org/">CarpentryCon 2018</a> in Dublin will be our signature community-building and networking event this year. <a href="https://www.eventbrite.com/e/carpentrycon-2018-tickets-42447719271">Join us there</a>.
+Find information about other events such as workshops, meetups, and discussions from our <a href="https://software-carpentry.org/join/">community calendar</a>, or from our newsletter, <a href="http://eepurl.com/cfODMH"><em>Carpentry Clippings</em></a>.
+You can follow us on <a href="https://twitter.com/thecarpentries/">Twitter</a> and <a href="https://www.facebook.com/carpentries">Facebook</a> or chat to us on <a href="https://swc-slack-invite.herokuapp.com/">Slack</a>.'
 #
 # Use the call for action to show a button on the frontpage
 #